 On January 22, 2020, the Governor filed his fiscal 2021 budget recommendation, providing for a total of \$44.6 billion in state spending, excluding \$430.7 million in projected transfers to the Medical Assistance Trust Fund.
 The budget as filed represented an increase of 2.3% over projected fiscal 2020 spending and anticipated a deposit of \$310 million to the Commonwealth Stabilization Fund in fiscal 2021.
+See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."

 The Governor's budget recommendation has been filed with the Legislature for consideration in accordance with the Commonwealth's annual budgeting process.
 The House of Representatives generally approves its version of the budget in April, and the Senate generally approves its version in May.
-The differences between the two versions are then reconciled by a legislative conference committee during the month of June, so that a final version can be enacted by the Legislature and sent to the Governor for his approval prior to the start of the new fiscal year on July 1.
+Generally, the differences between the two versions are then reconciled by a legislative conference committee during the month of June, so that a final version can be enacted by the Legislature and sent to the Governor for his approval prior to the start of the new fiscal year on July 1.
 It is not unusual for the budget process to extend slightly into the next fiscal year, with final enactment of the budget occurring in early or mid-July.
-Interim budgets are typically enacted to provide funding after the end of the fiscal year until the full budget can be enacted and approved by the Governor.
+Interim budgets are typically enacted to provide funding after the end of a fiscal year until the full budget can be enacted and approved by the Governor.
+The usual budget process and schedule has been disrupted by the COVID-19 pandemic.
+See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."